mitradranirban/variable-font-sampler/readme.txt

 - Activate the plugin

 == Changelog ==
+= 1.0.4 (03 July 2025)
+* Removes all "default font" and "additional fonts" settings and code.
+* Admin interface now only provides usage instructions and a font upload (to the Media Library) button,   displaying the uploaded font URL for the shortcode.
+* Shortcode requires the font attribute; no fallback to defaults.
+* JavaScript only manages a single font upload.
+= 1.0.3 (3 July 2025) =
+* Added Version tag to bust browser cache
 = 1.0.2 (03 July 2025)
 * requires php bumped to 7.0 (issue#1)
 * load_plugin_textdomain removed (issue#2)